JoaoDsv/Python-API/README.md

 - Create a transaction with Stripe API

-- Sms confirmation for transaction
+- Sms confirmation for transactions